mateuszo/Win95-sticky-notes/README.md

 Try it out here -> https://mateuszo.github.io/Win95-sticky-notes/

-:warning: Currently works well only on Chrome 65
+:warning: This app works only with mouse.
+It also may not work on older browsers.

 ### Used Technologies
 * vanilla ES6